AndresParraSilva/NYC-Trip/README.md

     Morning: Visit the Statue of Liberty (ferry from Battery Park) (drama) ✅

-    Afternoon:
+    Almuerzo in Chinatown ✅ (try [ ] dim sum or spicy Szechuan cuisine)

+    Evening:
+    See the Rockefeller Center Christmas Tree and holiday window displays along Fifth Avenue. ✅

+    "Best beer in the world" ✅

     [ ] Walk through the 9/11 Memorial and Museum.       $33
     [ ] Stroll across the Brooklyn Bridge for sunset views.

-    Almuerzo in Chinatown ✅ (try dim sum or spicy Szechuan cuisine).
+    .

 ## Day 3: 12/09 (Monday)

     Morning:
-    THE RIDE (10:30)
+    THE RIDE (10:30) ✅
-    Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS
+    [ ] Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS

+    Almuerzo comida italiana ✅

     Afternoon:
-    Empire State Building Observatory (2:45 PM)
+    Empire State Building Observatory (2:45 PM) ✅

-    Evening:
-    See the Rockefeller Center Christmas Tree and holiday window displays along Fifth Avenue.
+    Chelas al lado de The Miracle ✅

 ## Day 4: 12/10 (Tuesday)